spot_img

 I rest my case.

 If I had to go on, I would point to the use of A.I. in other FasterSkier properties.
 This was patently written by A.I.
 So were the first two paragraphs of this, but not the rest.
 The four-bullet-point summaries in FasterSkier marketing emails scream A.I.
+And this article — you cannot make this up — is entitled, “Embracing AI: How Technology is Revolutionizing Cross-Country Skiing.”
+It was clearly written by A.I.
+It is posted as native advertising, used in the service of hiding a link to A.I. gambling tools.
+There is a lot to dislike here.

 You can see it playing an increasingly prominent role in the FasterSkier Instagram account over the past few months; in this caption the first two paragraphs were written by A.I., while the final paragraph was not.
 You can see the traces of A.I. in the overcapitalization of “the Men’s Freestyle Team Sprint World Cup,” then the move back to a human touch with the use of a hyphen, rather than an em dash, in the final paragraph.
 And don’t even get me started on the entirely A.I.-generated native advertising (this is also bad for other reasons) that FasterSkier has hidden under the “Other News” tag.
 Bottom line, this is a site grown comfortable with the use of A.I.-generated writing, and it shows.